kthong3/tictactoe_ruby/pseudocode.md

       # check if it is a valid move
       # has location been taken?
         # ask again if location has already been taken
+    game is over:
       # finds winner
         # winning:
-        filling in a row, column or diagonal game is over
+          filling in a row, column or diagonal
+      # draw
+        board is filled

 Player
-  chooses board location
   player one moves with X
   player two moves with O